HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve9-hardening-guide.md

 ---

-##### 1.2.7 Avoid LXC - Run Container Platforms Inside VMs
+##### 1.2.7 Avoid LXC/OCI - Run Container Platforms Inside VMs

 **Level 1**

 **Description**\
-Do **not** use LXC containers on the Proxmox host.
+Do **not** use LXC/OCI containers on the Proxmox host.
 Instead, run container platforms (e.g., Docker, Kubernetes) inside a fully virtualized VM.
 This ensures proper isolation and keeps the hypervisor dedicated to virtualization only.

 **Measures**